kubeflow/website/content/en/docs/distributions/charmed/install-kubeflow.md

 #### 5. Deploy Kubeflow

 [note type="caution" status="MIN RESOURCES"]
-The minimum resources to deploy `kubeflow` are - 50Gb of disk, 14Gb of RAM and 2 CPUs - available to your Linux machine or VM.
+To deploy `kubeflow`, you'll need at least 50Gb available of disk, 14Gb of RAM, and 2 CPUs available in your machine/VM.
 If you have fewer resources, deploy `kubeflow-lite` or `kubeflow-edge`.
 [/note]